SenchaProSvcs/PracticeFusion/readme.md

 This is important since you may want your application to run over different devices with different screen sizes.
 The Main view makes use of a layout **hbox** and **flex** properties on its childs to determine how they are positioned into the screen.

-#### A few words regarding layouts and items
+>#### A few words regarding layouts and items

-We have to make a separation between items that will be part of the layout and the ones that are _'docked'_.
-A _docked_ item is usually **not part** of the layout process.
-Those are special items that will be positioned into the component to act as, for instance, toolbars.
+>We have to make a separation between items that will be part of the layout and the ones that are _'docked'_.
+A _docked_ item is usually **not part** of the layout process .Those are special items that will be positioned into the component to act as, for instance, toolbars.

 The MyApp.view.Main class is a TabPanel, which has a Card Layout.
 This means that only one item will be displayed at a time.